CBD for Dogs with Cancer

 New Research on CBD for Skin Cancer

-A second recent study suggests that cannabinoids, including CBD, have potential benefits for dogs with skin cancer.
+A second recent study suggests that cannabinoids, including CBD, have more potential benefits for dogs with skin cancer.
 The study found that cannabinoids can reduce cell viability and induce apoptosis (cell death) in multiple melanoma cell lines.
 Importantly, cannabinoids did not interfere with commonly used targeted therapies for cancer.

 Furthermore, cannabinoids were found to initiate apoptosis through the release of key proteins involved in cell death.
 In animal studies, cannabinoids were shown to significantly decrease tumor growth and were as effective as a targeted therapy.